ai4pm/TL4HDR/README.md

 # Getting Started

-The example folder contains the scripts for reproducing the result in Fig 3 and extended Fig 4.
+The example folder contains the scripts for reproducing the result in Fig 3 and supplementary Fig 4.

 The data folder contains the script file to read the 225 datasets, 224 datasets from TCGA and 1 dataset assembled from MMRF.